 For previous lectures click here to take you to our Youtube files.

+N.B.
+Only lectures marked as “Available on Youtube” have been recorded.
 Once at the youtube site type in the lecturer’s name or the title of the lecture.
+Note that not all lectures have a Youtube video, either because of lecturer’s request, or technical malfunction.

 =========================================================